 While betting on eSports is legal in a few U.S. states, you will not find any land-based sportsbooks actually supporting cybersport bets in 2019.
 This means that U.S. bettors are wagering on the outcomes of the video games on the offshore online betting sites that cater to them.
 For example, BetOnline, Pinnacle, 10bet, BetDSI, Betway and more.
-This is a legal way to engage in eSports wagering if you live in the USA and is a great way to earn payouts while supporting your favorite teams as they compete in action-packed eSports events and tournaments.
+This is a way to engage in eSports wagering if you live in the USA and is a way to earn payouts while supporting your favorite teams as they compete in action-packed eSports events and tournaments.
 However, we do not recommend you play with offshore and unregulated bookies as you risk to be cheated.

-The best options for online betting provide you with the ability to wager on many different eSports and to even benefit from bonuses when you register.
+There are many esports sites wager on many different eSports and to even benefit from bonuses when you register.
 With trusted payment options (incl.
-Bitcoin, eWallets and Paypal) and many bet types available, you will find all the action you need for a rewarding and thrilling eSports betting experience at these top-rated sites:
+Bitcoin, eWallets and Paypal) and many bet types available, you will find all the action you need for a rewarding and thrilling eSports betting experience at those not legal in the USA sites.

 All of these eSports bookmakers offer live-betting options on multiple events and provide a complete schedule of future events so you can prepare your wagers in advance.
 Each of these unlicensed in the USA esports gambling sites has a stellar reputation in the industry for fairness and security, so as an American bettor, you can be sure to have a positive experience when you choose to wager online.

 Before you start wagering on eSports at your local or online bookmaker, you will want to have a complete understanding of what cybersport betting actually is and what types of wagers can be placed.
 In the following articles, we discuss eSports, some of the most popular events, betting options and legality in the U.S. This provides you with information you will need if you wish to start wagering on this growing industry.

 Esports Betting in the USA: Legal Perspectives